colinpp/payments-transaction/README.md

 ## Description

-This payment-service microservice will served payment of order.
-It will return either the payment is confirmed or declined randomly.
+This payment-service microservice will served payment of ozow orders It will return either the payment is confirmed or declined randomly. as well as oxow object for init

 ## Installation